Engineering

 The LLM Year in Review: What Actually Mattered in 2025 (And What Was Noise)

 The prediction was: bigger models win.
 The reality was: DeepSeek R1 rewrote the rules in January and nothing was the same after that.
-Here is what 2025 actually taught us about reasoning, inference-time compute, and the changing economics of intelligence.
+What 2025 taught us about reasoning, inference-time compute, and the economics of intelligence.

 EngineeringRead more →